-Search the University's YouTube channel and web site for such names as Richard Rohr, Sarah Bessey, Jen Hatmaker, and Sarah Held Evans.
+Search the university's YouTube channel and web site for names or writers, teachers, and other leaders who are commonly associated with Progressive Christianity.
+These include Richard Rohr, Peter Enns, Brian Zahnd, Rob Bell, Sarah Bessey, Jen Hatmaker, and Rachel Held Evans.

 Ask whether the chapel staff or residential life staff are required to take the Enneagram assessment.